exchhattu/BiomedicalQASystem-Transformers-TransferLearning-MedQA/README.md

-# MedQA - an automated biomedical question-answer system (Insight Data Science Project)
+# MedQA - an automated biomedical question-answer system
 Artificial intelligence in the biomedical field aims to ease a task.
 One of the time-consuming tasks for biomedical professionals is to read articles.
-This is because there are already 30M articles published and on average 3,000 new articles/day are published.
+This is because there are already 30M articles and on average 3,000 new articles/day are published.
 Second, it takes a few hours to read an article.
 Due to the incomprehensible amount of data, there is a necessity of an AI-powered automated system to speed-up the query from the research articles.
 MedQA is